IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/ManageIdentityAndAccess001/04-Manage application access in Microsoft Entra ID.md

 ## Grant tenant-wide admin consent to an application:
 - 3 ways: 1.
-MS entra admin center, 2.
+MS Entra admin center, 2.
 MS Graph Powershell, 3.
 MS Graph API
 - `Granting tenant-wide admin consent may revoke permissions that have already been granted tenant-wide for that application.
 Permissions that users have already granted on their own behalf aren't affected.`
 - To grant tenant-wide admin consent, you need: `Any One Role: Global Administrator or Privileged Role Administrator, Cloud Application Administrator or Application Administrator, A custom directory role that includes the permission to grant permissions to applications`

 Que: